MetteHejberg/Vis_assignment1/README.md

   - The outputs in ```out``` were created with ```python src/color_histogram_comparison.py -i "image_0003.jpg"```

 ## 4. Discussion of Results
 Using the same user-defined image in both scripts makes it clear that k-nearest neighbors captures something closer to how humans judge images to be similar.
-The color histogram comparison was quite successfull on ```image_0005.jpg``` and less successfull on for examples ```image_0003.jpg```. k-nearest neightbors finds images of the same flower in very similar contexts and is even able to ignore the slightly different backgrounds
+For the target image that produced the results in ```out```, the programs perform equally well, however in general it seems that ```k_nearest_neighbors.py``` works best.